joaopalmeiro/memcached.github.io/content/features/proxy/infrastructure.md

 weight = 50
 +++

-This page provides illustraed examples of ways that you can create load-balanced, multiple-node cacheing systems using the Memcached built-in proxy.
+This page provides illustraed examples of ways that you can create load-balanced, multiple-node caching systems using the Memcached built-in proxy.
 For a general overview of the built-in proxy, see [Built-in proxy]({{<proxy_base_path>}}).

 The memcached proxy is a flexible and lightweight system with few dependencies.
 Any memcached binary can be a proxy, a cache server, or both.